 St Peter's, Ayot St Peter

-When normal service is resumed, services are held at St Peter's church every Sunday at 11.15am.
+Services are held at St Peter's church every Sunday at 11.15am.

 The first two services each month follow the Book of Common Prayer and the King James Bible, and the second two services use a modern translation of the Bible with liturgy from the Common Worship of the Church of England, and the New Revised Standard Version (NRSV).
 If there's a fifth Sunday in the month it also follows the Book of Common Prayer and King James Bible.